CloudLabsAI-Azure/SQL-database-in-Microsoft-Fabric/Workshop_Exercises/01 - Loading Data into SQL Database.md

    ![](../media/dfgen2.2.png)

+   > **Note:** If the pop-up does not appear, wait for 30 seconds for Dataflow Gen 2 to be created.

 3. Click on the **Get data** icon (**not on the dropdown arrow at the bottom of the icon**).

    ![](../media/f47.png)